the-events-calendar/tribe-common/readme.txt

 * Tweak - Improve the performance of dropdown and recurrent events by using caching on objects (our thanks to Gilles in the forums for flagging this problem) [81993]
 * Tweak - Add the `tribe_transient_notice` and `tribe_transient_notice_remove` functions to easily create and remove fire-and-forget admin notices.
+* Fix - Prevent a change on the dates when DST happens on an event by avoding DST changes on UTC conversion [69784]

 = [4.7.6] 2018-01-23 =